uclanlp/awesome-fairness-papers/README.md

 1. [StereoSet: Measuring stereotypical bias in pretrained language models](https://arxiv.org/abs/2004.09456), Nadeem, Moin and Bethke, Anna and Reddy, Siva, 2020
 2. [Investigating Sports Commentator Bias within a Large Corpus of {A}merican Football Broadcasts](https://www.aclweb.org/anthology/D19-1666), Merullo, Jack  and Yeh, Luke  and Handler, Abram  and Grissom II, Alvin  and O{'}Connor, Brendan  and Iyyer, Mohit, 2019
 3. [Artie Bias Corpus: An Open Dataset for Detecting Demographic Bias in Speech Applications](https://www.aclweb.org/anthology/2020.lrec-1.796), Meyer, Josh  and Rauchenstein, Lindy  and Eisenberg, Joshua D.  and Howell, Nicholas, 2020
+4. [RtGender: A Corpus for Studying Differential Responses to Gender](https://nlp.stanford.edu/robvoigt/rtgender/rtgender.pdf), Voigt, Rob and Jurgens, David and Prabhakaran, Vinodkumar and Jurafsky, Dan and Tsvetkov, Yulia, 2018
+5. [Multi-Dimensional Gender Bias Classification](https://www.aclweb.org/anthology/2020.emnlp-main.23), Dinan, Emily  and Fan, Angela  and Wu, Ledell  and Weston, Jason  and Kiela, Douwe  and Williams, Adina, 2020

 #### Word/Sentence Representations
 1. [Man is to Computer Programmer as Woman is to Homemaker?
 Debiasing Word Embeddings](https://arxiv.org/abs/1607.06520), Bolukbasi, Tolga and Chang, Kai-Wei and Zou, James and Saligrama, Venkatesh and Kalai, Adam, 2016 [[github]](https://github.com/tolga-b/debiaswe)